Battle of Chillianwala: Aftermath

 Both armies held their positions at the end of the battle, and claimed a victory.
+The Sikhs claimed a victory because they broke the British force, which retreated.
+The British claim a victory as the Sikhs appeared to have disengaged first.
+According to Khushwant Singh and J. S. Grewal, the battle was a British defeat.
+According to Patwant Singh, the battle was a "disaster" for the British.
 Heavy rain then set in, discouraging both armies from renewing the battle.

 Some at least of Chattar Singh's army from Attock joined Sher Singh at Rasul.
 Since it had been the British aim to prevent these two Sikh armies from joining, this was a distinct British setback.
 The British withdrew three days after the battle ended.
 The Sikhs claimed that they forced the British to retreat, but Gough had actually withdrawn due to the rains which separated the two armies.
 However, the Sikhs were unable to find sufficient food in the area and Sher Singh, who commanded the combined Sikh armies, also withdrew to the north.
 Since the Sikhs disengaged first, the British claimed the victory, although they admitted that the Sikhs missed an opportunity to gain a victory.
 However, the repulse of the British, together with the loss of several guns and the colours of the 24th and two other regiments, and the rout of the 14th Light Dragoons, dealt a blow to British morale and is testament to the tenacity and martial skill of the Sikh army.
 A testimony left by a British observer says:

 The Sikhs fought like devils, fierce and untamed...
 Such a mass of men I never set eyes on and as plucky as lions: they ran right on the bayonets and struck their assailants when they were transfixed.

 Two later editorials by the military historian Major A.H.
 Amin stated:

 At Chillianwala a British Army which had a high European troop component, a large number of Sepoy (regiments), sufficient artillery, two heavy cavalry brigades to ensure that no one could surprise the British army, excellent logistics, little campaign exhaustion having fought no major battle since assumption of hostilities... failed to defeat the Sikhs...
 The Battle of Chillianwala fought on 13 January 1849 is, however, one odd exception and stands out as a battle in which the British failed to defeat their opponents despite having the advantages of weight of numbers (sic), ideal weather and terrain, superior logistics etc.